Kiven-ykw/DHDRL/README.md

 K. Yu, C. Zhao, G. Wu and G. Y. Li, “Distributed two-tier drl framework for cell-free network: association, beamforming and power allocation,” in Proc.
 IEEE Int’l Conf.
 Commun.(ICC), Rome, Italy, June.
 2023, pp. 1830-1836.

-Any use of the codes should explicitly cite the aforementioned paper.
+If you find the code is useful for your research, please cite the aforementioned paper.